About the symposium

 Keynote speaker: Hamza Walker

+Walker spoke to his curatorial project, MONUMENTS, whichwill debut in Fall 2025 at The Brick and The Geffen Contemporary at the Museum of Contemporary Art Los Angeles.
 MONUMENTS will feature decommissioned Confederate monuments displayed alongside existing and newly commissioned works of contemporary art and his talk will highlight the intersections between decommissioned monuments and contemporary art, drawing from his past exhibitions, Black Is, Black Ain’t (2008) and Several Silences (2009).

-Panel #1: Policy making
+Panel #1: Policy-making

 - Moderator: Norah Crean